 In the summer of 1864, prince Marcantonio Borghese approached the Jesuit Alessandro Ponza di S. Martino, provincial of Rome, in order to allow the Jesuits to use his Villa, the Villa Mondragone in Frascati, as a college and home for children of Italian nobility.
 Both the general P.Beckx and pope Pius IX approved of the idea, and the Nobile Collegio Mondragone could start its activities on 2 February 1865, with 5 pupils, 3 of whom were Borghese's own sons.
 Alessandro Ponza becomes its first rector.
 The Villa would be sold to the Jesuits in 1896.

-On 20 September 1870 the Piedmontese troops of Vittorio Emanuele II entered the city of Rome by the breach at the Porta Pia.
+On 20 September 1870 the Piedmontese troops of Vittorio Emanuele II entered the city of Rome by a breach they made near Porta Pia.

 The Collegium Romanum building, which had already been occupied and used by the Ministry of War until then, was annexed in January 1873.